At Montevallo, we provide first-rate theatre training within the context of a well-rounded liberal arts education.

-If you study theatre here, you will be part of a highly personal department of more than 100 majors.
+If you study theatre here, you will be part of a highly personal department of approximately 115 majors.
 You will get to know your teachers well and work closely with them both in and out of the classroom.

 We are active in professional organizations around the U.S. within our respective fields, but teaching is our first priority.
 Experienced faculty members teach all courses instead of graduate students, and enrollment in performance classes typically ranges from 8-20 pupils.
 We work hard to prepare students to directly enter the profession if desired, as well as pursue a variety of career options.
 The expertise of our full and part-time faculty allows us to offer a range of classes that can match the curriculum of much larger departments and universities.

 Why Theatre at UM?

 We offer the generalist B.A. and B.S.
-Theatre degrees, but also pre-professional B.F.A degrees in Musical Theatre, Acting, Directing, Theatre Technology/Costume Design and Technical Technology/Scenic & Lighting Design.
+Theatre degrees, but also pre-professional B.F.A. degrees with concentrations in Acting, Musical Theatre and Design/Technology.
 All our majors are required to gain hands-on experience in a variety of performance and technical areas, regardless of concentration.
-At UM, you will receive excellent theatre training combined with a liberal arts education, and graduate prepared to compete in the profession or enter graduate school; or work in a variety of fields.
+At UM, you will receive excellent theatre training combined with a liberal arts education, and graduate prepared to compete in the entertainment industry; enter graduate school; or work in a variety of fields.

 Graduates of the UM Theatre program can also pursue high school teaching (certification required for a public school after graduation) or on the university level if interested in attending an M.F.A. or Ph.D. graduate program in theatre.